-Tree Shaking, a modern dead code elimination algorithm for ECMAScript 2015+ is one of the most anticipated features in the upcoming Webpack 2.
+Tree Shaking, a modern dead code elimination algorithm for ECMAScript 2015+ is one of the most anticipated features in Webpack 2.
 By eliminating unused ES6 exports, Webpack can further help the minification process to get your bundle much smaller than ever before.

 In the sample code below, I will show how my new Webpack 2 configuration helped cut 28% out of my already optimized Webpack 1 project.